EngageDC/dirt/README.md

 	$ create [-f|--framework="..."] [-d|--description="..."] [--skip-repository] name

 ### Deployment
-Dirt handles deployment to both the staging and production environment, the deployment process can be invoked by calling:
+dirt handles deployment to both the staging and production environment, the deployment process can be invoked by calling:

 	$ deploy [-u|--undeploy] [-v|--verbose] [-y|--yes] [-n|--no] staging|production

 Deploying till staging will do the following things:
-* Dirt will ensure that any local git changes will be added/committed/pushed (You will be prompted for a commit message if there is any changes)
+* dirt will ensure that any local git changes will be added/committed/pushed (You will be prompted for a commit message if there is any changes)
 * All changes will be merged to the *staging* branch

 If this is the first time the project is being deployed: